 Final Steps: Disclose Statement and Contract of Sale

-Once you have accepted an offer and are negotiating closing, you must make a disclosure statement and contract of sale available to your buyer.
+Once you have accepted an offer and are negotiating closing costs, you must make a disclosure statement and contract of sale available to your buyer.

 A disclosure statement ensures that a buyer is aware of any extenuating circumstances about the home, like crimes committed inside, mold in the attic, or a tendency to flood each spring.